Skip to main content

 The complete project is available on GitHub.

-The core programming model in Pulumi has tons of really awesome features, but not all of them are available in the Go SDK yet.
-The work the team at Pulumi is currently doing, includes some significant changes to the SDK, including more strongly typed structs (no more interface{}
+The core programming model in Pulumi has a lot of features, but not all of them were available in the Go SDK yet.
+The work the Pulumi team was doing included more strongly typed structs (no more interface{}, yay! 🥳), better Input and Output type support, and feature parity with other language SDKs.
+With that many changes, breaking changes were inevitable.
+Pulumi recommends that Go developers pin their SDK versions.

-wrappers around strings) but I could also replace all my own structs with structs from the Pulumi SDK.
-There are a few rough edges, but then again it is a work in progress and I’m excited to see what’s next.
+TL;DR I had to make a bunch of changes to make everything work again (like adding pulumi.String() wrappers around strings) but I could also replace all my custom structs with ones from the Pulumi SDK.
+There are a few rough edges, but it’s a work in progress and the direction is great.

 Configuration